The Cost of Life Insurance: What Factors Affect Your Premium?

 The amount you pay for a life insurance policy is based on a number of factors, including your coverage level, policy type, age, health, gender, and occupation.
 Since everyone's situation is different, it can be difficult to pinpoint exactly what you'll pay without talking to an agent.
 However, we're here to explain how these various factors impact your premiums, as well as share ways that you can lower your rates.

-It should come as no surprise that the amount of coverage you choose plays a big part in what kind of premium you pay.
+It should come as no surprise that the amount of coverage and any any add-ons you choose plays a big part in what kind of premium you pay.
 Higher coverage equals higher premiums.
-For 2 people whose personal factors are roughly the same, one with a coverage level of $1,000,000 can expect to pay anywhere from 3–4 times more than someone with coverage of $250,000.
+For two people whose personal factors are roughly the same, one with a coverage level of $1,000,000 can expect to pay anywhere from 3–4 times more than someone with coverage of $250,000.

 Permanent vs. Term Insurance